doexclusive/api-call-merger-example/README.md

 The goal of this project is to demonstrate the NPM module api-call-merger ( https://www.npmjs.com/package/api-call-merger ).
-On this website you also can read info and how to use this one.
+On npmjs.org you also can read more info and how to use this module.

 To test module just do few commands:

 1) cd PROJECT_NAME

 2) mocha tests.js

 This project includes few files:

 1) existingAPI.js - this is for emulating exiting API

 2) app.js - This is an example of some project that use api-call-merger

 3) tests.js - file to run Mocha's test

 4) node_modules/api-call-merger/index.js - is module's source

 Work of this module you can try yourself:

 1) forever run existingAPI.js

 2) forever run app.js

 or on my website.